cheruvu1/dodapps0417/README.md

 ## Renovate Bot

-As documented in Big Bang, optimally the repository that maintains your GitOps state (this template) is being monitored by a tool such as renovate bot to determine when a package can be updated.
+As documented in Big Bang, optimally the repository that maintains your GitOps state (this template) is being monitored by a tool such as Renovate to provide alerting and automation around updates for Big Bang and packages.

-The [renovate configuration](./renovate.json) in this repository will target the Repo1 packages for both individual packages as well the Big Bang umbrella chart.

-Following the `package-strategy` for consuming updates would have renovate open pull/merge-requests on a per-package basis.
+The [Renovate configuration](./renovate.json) in this repository provides an example that will target Repo1 git repositories for both individual packages as well the Big Bang umbrella chart and provide automated merge requests for updates.
+If following the `package-strategy` for consuming updates, Renovate will open pull/merge-requests on a per-package basis.